jamesphillipturpin/x-factor/README.md

 ## Call to Action

+### Consulting with the Author
 If you want help with a similar or related project, please contact the author jamesphillipturpin.
 I took classes related to AI at Caltech, and I am also a licensed structural engineer, and experienced with algorithmic trading.
 If you have an AI related project that intersects one or more of those fields, it may be an especially good fit.

+### Community Contribution
+In the age of AI, we still need high level thinking and gumption to follow through on good ideas.
+If you want to become a contributor to this repository, here are some ways you can help.

+Here are some ways you can contribute to code, in order of most to least effort:
+1. Make improvements that you have tested.
+2. Make improvements that you haven't tested, but seem like good ideas.
+You may submit those as commented out code if you are afraid of breaking something.
+3. Ask AI to make an improvement for you.

+Here are some ways that you can contribute to the documentation, in no particular order:
+1. Add an item to the Future Plans to-do list below.
+2. Add documentation of existing features.
+3. Improve the quality of the writing.
+4. Ask AI to do any of the above.

 ## Future Plans